Dance Ambassadors Blog: September 2020

 What advice would you give to an aspiring dance practitioner attempting to work within inclusive dance environments?

 As a disabled dancer, Ingrid had always felt that she would never have a visible place in the dance industry, and yet the inspiring work of Amici allowed her to question that in response to the company’s creativity and confidence.
-Being at the helm of Young Amici has allowed Ingrid to grow as an artist herself as well as having the privilege to positively influence young people’s lives.
+Being at the helm of Young Amici has allowed Ingrid to grow as an artist herself, as well as having the privilege to positively influence young people’s lives.
 In reflection on these experiences, her advice is to “be open, be curious and don’t make assumptions.”

-Ingrid and Vasara have been involved in many exciting projects with Young Amici, including commissioning a new work performed at the Art Pavilion in Mile End and at the Lyric’s JOY Festival; and devising a Young Amici Lab in Lithuania which involved working with both professional dancers and people from a local day centre to create what Vasara describes as a delightful “mash of joy and laughter!”
+Ingrid and Vasara have been involved in many exciting projects with Young Amici, including commissioning a new work performed at the Art Pavilion in Mile End and at the Lyric’s JOY Festival; and devising a Young Amici Lab in Lithuania, which involved working with both professional dancers and people from a local day centre to create what Vasara describes as a delightful “mash of joy and laughter!”

 Amici Dance Theatre Company is celebrating its 40th anniversary this year.
-In May, they celebrated with A Look Back at Amici, with six of their most renowned works being live streamed on YouTube.
+In May, they celebrated with A Look Back at Amici, with six of their most renowned works being live-streamed on YouTube.
 There is still the opportunity to watch the shows on their YouTube channel.
 Their celebratory show Amici’s One World is currently being rescheduled for 2021, inviting international artists from across the globe to join in a celebration of joy, life, protest, and the beauty of uniting people from different cultures.

 Ingrid Molinos is a disabled dance artist, choreographer and educator based in London.
 A graduate in Dance Studies from Middlesex University, she joined Amici in 2009 and is also Young Amici’s artistic director.
-She has appeared in numerous company productions both in and outside the UK, and has led Young Amici to various performances and commissions.
+She has appeared in numerous company productions both in and outside the UK and has led Young Amici to various performances and commissions.

 Ingrid is a dance lecturer at Morley College and a practitioner of the Feldenkrais method of somatic education.
 She also mentors university students and researchers, helping their practice become more inclusive.

 Vasara Visockaitė is an alumna of M. K. Čiurlionis School of Arts.
 After graduation, she joined Lithuanian National Opera and Ballet Theatre and later A/CH Dance Theatre and progressed to working extensively with the Lithuanian Dance Information Centre.
-Since joining Young Amici in 2017 as an artist, she has regularly performed with the company and is currently assistant dance leader.
+Since joining Young Amici in 2017 as an artist, she has regularly performed with the company and is currently an assistant dance leader.